cuboids/cuboids.github.io/is-it-all-a-hallucination.md

 ---
 <span class="image left"><img src="{{ 'assets/images/deep-death-of-buddha.jpg' | relative_url }}" alt="T" /></span>

-On the thesis that the Buddha didn't exist, his life events turn out to be nothing more than a hallucination.
+On the thesis that the Buddha didn't exist as a historical person, his life events turn out to be nothing more than a hallucination.